MicrosoftDocs/visualstudio-docs/docs/python/quickstart-02-python-in-visual-studio-project-from-template.md

 ---
-title: Quickstart - Create a Python project in Visual Studio using a template | Microsoft Docs
+title: Quickstart - Create a Python project using a template | Microsoft Docs
-description: Get started quickly using Python by creating a Visual Studio project using the built-in template for a basic Flask app. ms.custom: ms.date: 03/22/2018 ms.reviewer: ms.suite:
+description: In this quickstart, you create a Visual Studio project for Python using the built-in template for a basic Flask app. ms.custom: "mvc" ms.date: 03/22/2018 ms.reviewer: ms.suite: